Intercellular communication: Vesicles

 Lipid membrane bound vesicles of a large range of sizes are found inside and outside of cells, containing a huge variety of things ranging from food to invading organisms, water to signaling molecules.
 Using an electrical nerve impulse from a neuron of a neuromuscular junction to stimulate a muscle to contract is an example of very small (about 0.05μm) vesicles being directly involved in regulating intercellular communication.
 The neuron produces thousands of tiny vesicles, each containing thousands of signalling molecules.
 One vesicle is released close to the muscle every second or so when resting.
 When activated by a nerve impulse more than 100 vesicles will be released at once, hundreds of thousands of signalling molecules, causing a significant contraction of the muscle fiber.
 All this happens in a small fraction of a second.

-Generally small vesicles used to transport signalling molecules released from the cell are termed exosomes or simply extracellular vesicles, and in addition to their importance to the organism are also important for biosensors.
+Generally small vesicles used to transport signalling molecules released from the cell are termed exosomes or simply extracellular vesicles (EV), and in addition to their importance to the organism they are also important for biosensors.
+Extracellular vesicles can be released from malignant cancer cells.
+These extracellular vesicles have been shown to contain gap junction proteins over-expressed in the malignant cells that spread to non-cancerous cells appearing to enhance the spread of the malignancy.
+Vesicles are also associated with the transport of materials outside of the cell to enable growth and repair of tissues in the extracellular matrix.
+In situations such as these they may be given special designations such as Matrix Vesicles (MV).

 Examples of larger vesicles are in regulatory secretary pathways in endocrine, exocrine tissues, transcytosis and the vesiculo-vacuolar organelle (VVO) in endothelial and perhaps other cell types.
 Another form of transfer of pieces of membrane around junctions is called trans-endocytosis.
 Some large intercellular vesicles also appear to stay intact as they transport their contents from one part of a tissue to another and involve gap junction plaques.